 The inner corners of the eyebrows are angled upward forming an inverted ‘V’ above the nose.
 This angling upward of the eyebrows produces wrinkles on the forehead that are in a ‘horseshoe’ pattern.
-Wrinkles

 Wrinkles (usually vertical) may also be seen between the eyebrows and if they are naturally present, they’ll deepen and darken in sadness.

 The upper eyelids are drooped and the person who is sad usually looks down.

 Lips are stretched horizontally with the lower lip pushed up and the lip corners turned down.
-The chin muscle below the lower lip which pushes the lower lip upward is raised intensely in extreme sadness, increasing the size of the lower lip by curling it forward.
+The chin muscle below the lower lip which pushes the lower lip upward is raised intensely in acute sadness, increasing the size of the lower lip by curling it forward.

 Cheeks are raised producing the inverted ‘U’ wrinkle on the sides of the nose.
-In extreme sadness, the cheeks may be so powerfully raised that the lip corners don’t appear to be turned down at all.
+In acute sadness, the cheeks may be so powerfully raised that the lip corners don’t appear to be turned down at all.
 Instead, the lip corners may appear to be in a neutral position or in a slightly raised position.

 Examples of the sadness facial expression

-Eyebrows are angled upward above the nose forming a very conspicuous inverted ‘V’ and producing wrinkles on the forehead; upper eyelids are heavily drooped; lips are stretched horizontally and the lip corners are slightly turned down; cheeks are raised forming an inverted ‘U’ wrinkle on the sides of the nose.
+Eyebrows are angled upward above the nose forming a very conspicuous inverted ‘V’ and producing wrinkles on the forehead.
+Upper eyelids are heavily drooped.
+Lips are stretched horizontally and the lip corners are slightly turned down.
+Cheeks are raised forming an inverted ‘U’ wrinkle on the sides of the nose.

 Compare this to the previous image where the cheeks are not as powerfully raised as in this image.
-If you ignore the eyebrows and focus on the lips, it will appear as if the guy is grinning!
+If you ignore the eyebrows and focus on the lips, it will appear as if the guy is grinning.

 So far we’ve been looking at obvious facial expressions of sadness.
 This one here is a subtle facial expression of sadness.

-However, the infinitesimal turning down of the lip corners is barely noticeable due to the small pits that are formed near the lip corners; cheeks are slightly raised forming an inverted ‘U’ wrinkle on the sides of the nose.
+However, the infinitesimal turning down of the lip corners is barely noticeable due to the small pits that are formed near the lip corners.
+Cheeks are slightly raised forming an inverted ‘U’ wrinkle on the sides of the nose.